CauseCade/CauseCade-lessons/Bayesian_Network_Pt_1.md

 *this lesson is not complete yet*

-#### course intro

-In the previous course, we derived Bayes' rules for general random variables.
-In this course, we will be putting this rule to work in a network form, building up from simple beginnings.
-Along the way, we shall put particular emphasis on the implications and consequences of the formulas that we will use.
-But that's enough talking, let's get to the material.

 #### From humble beginnings

 To start our journey, we will lay out the simplest network we can imagine: the two random variable network (save for the 1